Polynomial Lawvere Logic: Appendix

-Identify in each side of equation~\eqref{Null} all the occurrences of $\sem{\theta} - \sem{\vartheta}$ and $\sem{\theta_i} - \sem{\vartheta_i}$ with $\vartheta \lol \theta$ and $\vartheta_i \lol \theta_i$, respectively, and all occurrences of $\sem{p_j}$ with $p_j$.
+Identify in each side of equation~\eqref{app:Null0} all the occurrences of $\sem{\theta} - \sem{\vartheta}$ and $\sem{\theta_i} - \sem{\vartheta_i}$ with $\vartheta \lol \theta$ and $\vartheta_i \lol \theta_i$, respectively, and all occurrences of $\sem{p_j}$ with $p_j$.
 Then, replace $+$ by $\ot$ and product by multiplication between formulas.
 After applying this syntactical rewriting process we obtain two formulas:

-corresponding to the left- and right-hand side of \eqref{Null}, respectively.
+corresponding to the left- and right-hand side of \eqref{app:Null0}, respectively.

-Consider again equation~\eqref{Null}, and transform it in an equality between two polynomials that contains no occurrences of $-$ (subtraction), say $h_3 = h_4$.
+Transform equation~\eqref{app:Null0} in an equality between two polynomials that contains no occurrences of $-$ (subtraction), say $h_3 = h_4$.
 The same calculation can be reproduced in $\pl$ by repeatedly applying the following inference valid in $\pl$